GuidanceMantras/GuidanceMantras/README.md

 - Whatever you learn, always build the habits of sharing
 - Always share your knowledge with others such as brothers, sisters, relatives and friends
 - Sometimes, even with strangers

+### Future
+- Learn to think for future
+- Learn to fit for future
+- Learn to save for future
+- Learn to work for future
+- Learn to guide for future
+- Learn to grow for future
+- Learn to learn for future

 ## Mind-Manasu and Soul
 - Keep your mind pure and negative free